softwarefactory-project/DLRN/doc/source/installation.rst

     include_srpm_in_repo=true

 * ``datadir`` is the directory where the packages and repositories will be created.
+If not set, it will default to ``/data`` on the parent directory of where DLRN is installed.

 * ``scriptsdir`` is the directory where scripts utilized during the build and test process are located.
+If not set, it will default to ``/scripts`` on the parent directory of where DLRN is installed.

 * ``configdir`` is the directory where additional configuration files used by the build process are located, such as base mock configurations.
 If not set,